billbrod/spatial-frequency-preferences/README.md

 notice that some parts of the paths are contained within curly braces, e.g., `{task}`.
-These are the wildcards, and so trying to create `derivatives/figures/paper/schematic_stimulus_task-sfprescaled.svg` will match this rule, but so will `derivatives/figures/poster/schematic_stimulus_task-sfprescaled.png` (as described above).
+These are the wildcards, and so trying to create `derivatives/figures/paper/schematic_stimulus_task-sfprescaled.svg` will match this rule, and so will `derivatives/figures/poster/schematic_stimulus_task-sfprescaled.png` (as described above).